-The Federal Government's recently introduced carbon price legislation, commenced on 1 July 2012 in the form of a carbon tax.
-However, heavy on-road transport activities are excluded from the carbon pricing regime until 30 June 2014.
+The Federal Government's carbon price legislation, commenced during 2013 in the form of a carbon tax.
+However, heavy on-road transport activities were excluded from the carbon pricing regime until 30 June 2014.
 From 1 July 2014 the amount of the business fuel tax credit ("FTC") claimed by K&S in respect of purchases of diesel fuel will be reduced by the effective price on carbon.
 Based on the carbon price of \$25.40 per tonne to apply in 2014/15, the effective price on carbon for diesel fuel would be 6.858 cents per litre.

-The carbon pricing regime is to move from a fixed price to a market determined price on 1 July 2015.
+Currently, the carbon pricing regime is to move from a fixed price to a market determined price on 1 July 2015.
 From 1 July 2015, it is proposed that the effective price on carbon would be adjusted six monthly in line with that market determined price.

 K&S currently anticipates that any reduction in the FTC that it is able to claim in respect of diesel fuel purchases for heavy on-road transport activities from 1 July 2014, will be passed through to customers via fuel surcharges.
-In the intervening period from 1 July 2012 to 30 June 2014, K&S is likely to experience some minor increases in its cost base as a result of the introduction of a price on carbon.